 And that’s the burden of the year.

-In the final lines the speaker wraps up the description of the realties of life by saying all this, the good and the bad, are the “burden of the year.”
+In the final lines, the speaker wraps up the description of the realities of life by saying all this, the good and the bad, are the “burden of the year.”
 It does not matter if it is a new year or an old, everything she listed should be expected.